-David Ardman has more than 30 years of experience with project coordination, public information and presentation, and client relationship management in both the public and private sectors.
+David Ardman has more than 30 years of experience with project coordination, public information/presentation, and client relationship management in both the public and private sectors.

 Soon after the tragic Schoharie Creek Bridge collapse on the New York State Thruway in upstate New York in April 1987, David began his public career as a Public Information Officer for the NYS Thruway Authority and was responsible for the dissemination of information for both the 559-mile superhighway system and the 325-mile state canal system.
-After serving as Deputy Director of Public Information, David became Manager for Traveler Information Services and worked on the roll-out of the nation’s first electronic toll collection system, known as E-ZPass.
+After serving in that role, David became Manager for Traveler Information Services and worked on the roll-out of the nation’s first electronic toll collection system, known as E-ZPass.

-After 11 years with the Thruway Authority, David worked in the NYS Legislature, serving as Press Secretary to the chair of the Senate Transportation Committee and participated in the advocacy that led to the passage of the $2.3 billion New York State Transportation Bond Act in 2000.
+After 11 years with the Thruway Authority, David worked in the NYS Legislature, serving as Press Secretary to the chair of the Senate Transportation Committee and worked on the campaign that led to the passage of the $3.2 billion NYS Transportation Bond Act in 2000.

 David and his life partner, Lisa Stratton, live on La Hacienda Drive in Indian Rocks Beach.
-Son, Jacob, is a senior (2019-20) at the State University of New York at Oneonta.
+Son, Jacob, graduated from the State University of New York at Oneonta in 2020.

 A lifelong beach area resident, David has been a real estate broker since 1982 and specializes in the marketing and selling of luxury waterfront and resort properties in the beach and mainland communities of Pinellas County.
 In his 30-year career, he consistently ranks among the top sales agents in his market.